“You’re trying to create a visual world that the audience can believe in.”

 Another cherished memory was working with director Brian MacDonald on The Mikado.
 That production ran at Stratford from 1982 to 1984, and was brought back again in 1993.
 It was remounted in 1986 for an American tour.

-“The Mikado toured more than any other show from Stratford,” says Susan.
+“The Mikado toured more than any other show from Stratford,” she says.
 “It was incredibly well received… and was of tremendous public relations value to the festival.”

 Susan takes great pleasure in seeing her designs succeed.
 But what she loved most about her work was the combination of having quiet time to dream up her own creations, and getting to merge her talents with those of the many other team members on each production.